 You can apply wood stain over painted wood only if you properly sand the surface.
 Sanding will create tiny pores for the stain to penetrate and stick to.

 Related Read: Can You Paint Over Stain?

-However, you must wipe off the excess to prevent the finish from turning sticky.
-This is because gel stain has a gooey or jelly flow that takes a long time to dry.
-So if you don’t wipe off the excess, the finish will turn sticky.
+But, you must wipe off the excess to prevent the finish from turning sticky.
+That’s because it has a gooey (or jelly) flow that takes longer to dry.

 How To Stain Over Paint?